WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Standing proudly for generations, a sgraffito depicting Saxony’s Wettin Dynasty marked its 800th anniversary on the Langer Gang wall.
 This artwork was created as an enduring tribute to this royal family and their momentous achievement!

-Discover the intriguing Stallhof, tucked away behind the Fürstenzug!
-This enchanting 16th-century courtyard boasts a history rich with games and tournaments, and now magically transforms into a festive wonderland during December, offering delightful Christmas markets for all to enjoy!
+Have a quick look at the intriguing Stallhof, tucked away behind the Fürstenzug!
+This 16th-century courtyard boasts a history rich with games and tournaments, and now magically transforms into a festive wonderland during December, offering Christmas markets for all to enjoy!

 It actually is part of the royal palace complex, but I felt that many people skipped it even though it is worth going through.

-The castle complex we see today dates back to the 14th century, with its grand four-wing palace structure evolving in the 15th century.
-So, exploring this incredible architectural gem is like stepping into a rich historical tale!
+The castle complex dates back to the 14th century, with its grand four-wing palace structure evolving in the 15th century.

 Did you know that the remarkable baroque building, which stands proudly today, actually faced destruction twice in its lifetime?

 First in 1701, with a devastating fire, but thanks to Augustus the Strong, it was reconstructed to its former grandeur.
-Sadly, the second time, WWII air raids reduced almost 500 halls and rooms to rubble, taking with them priceless interiors.
+The second time, WWII air raids reduced almost 500 halls and rooms to rubble, taking with them priceless interiors.

-But resilience shines through!
 Reconstruction efforts kicked off in 1985, transforming it into a stunning cultural hub that boasts multiple museums, an awe-inspiring tower with panoramic views, and much more!
-Why not pay a visit to explore its rich history and exquisite architecture?

 These are the museums of the Staatliche Kunstsammlungen Dresden, inside the Royal Palace.